 Staff and Board

-Widad Ailabounie-Helo, Office Manager: Mrs. Ailabounie-Helo runs the office and is responsible for administrative collaboration with organizations, associations, and institutions.
+Ms. Ailabounie-Helo runs I'lam's office in Nazareth and is responsible for the administrative coordination and collaboration with other organizations, associations, and institutions.

-I’lam’s General Assembly includes over 50 members including media personnel, media experts, academics, journalists and social activists.
-I’lam continually invites new people to join its GA.
-The GA meets once a year to select the board and audit committee members, and also to approve I’lam’s financial and professional reports.
+I’lam’s General Assembly is composed of over 50 members including media personnel, media experts, academics, journalists and social activists.
+I’lam continuously invites new people to join its GA.
+The GA meets once a year to elect the Board and Audit Committee members, and to approve I’lam’s financial and professional reports.